apache/horaedb-docs/README.md

 ## Contributing

-We very much welcome any contributions from the community to make HoraeDB documentation better.
+Welcome any contributions from the community.
 You can

 - Open an [issue](https://github.com/apache/incubator-horaedb-docs/issues) with any suggestions, or
-- Submit a [pull request](https://github.com/apache/incubator-horaedb-docs/pulls) to fix errors.
+- Submit a [pull request](https://github.com/apache/incubator-horaedb-docs/pulls) to improve the website (trivial fixes are welcome).